coderefinery/git-collaborative/_episodes/01-remotes.md

-We commit `d8` (the color is to signal that we differ, we are still on `master`) and in the meantime remote receives commit `c8` from someone else
+We commit `d8` (the color is to signal that we differ, we are still on `master`) and in the meantime remote receives commit `c8` from someone else:

 *remote*: ![]({{ site.baseurl }}/img/distributed/remote-12-remote.svg)